mesosphere-backup/deimos/README.rst

     pip install deimos

-Although Deimos not have a library dependency on a particular Mesos version, one does need a development version of the `Mesos package`_ (for which there are also `Python bindings`_), available only for very recent Ubuntu, to try out external containerizers.
+Although Deimos does not have a library dependency on a particular Mesos version, one does need a development version of the `Mesos package`_ (for which there are also `Python bindings`_), available only for very recent Ubuntu, to try out external containerizers.

 ----------------------------